siddzzzz/Tarsier/README.md

 # Initialize with Visual Debugging (Highlights elements in red as they are clicked)
 desktop = Desktop(highlight_actions=True)

-# Wait for Notepad to open
+# Wait for Notepad to open (works on Windows, macOS, and Linux)
 notepad = desktop.wait_for_window(regex_name="(?i).*Notepad.*")

 # Dump the highly-compressed YAML state